MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 * Logistics, how often are you going to meet, what do you expect
 * What are you aiming at
 * When will this end, what is the journey like

+## Have a direction you are heading and help them understand why something is important

+* What does the journey look like, why do we want you to go through this
+* Mentors that connected the current learning to the why had happier mentees

 ## Establish current skill set